 The point, in the end, is that both Gaby and Jemail are able to put aside their long-held animosities, to work together - and in Jemail's case, make a considerable sacrifice - to save the life, the native consciousness, of an innocent boy.

 In subplots, Empath is punished by the White Queen for his actions in Uncanny X-Men #193, and his powers are removed.

 And Lee Foster and Magneto's relationship has its ups and downs.

-Lee Foster thinks about the strange Cthulu-esque statues on the island that she and Magneto are staying at:
+Lee Forrester thinks about the strange Cthulhu-esque statues on the island that she and Magneto are staying at:

-I see that state every time I swim.
+I see that statue every time I swim.
 Suddenly, the implications of its pose have become painfully personal.
 A human couple, draped worshipfully at the feed of their non-human lord and master.